Lucy Aharish

-As of 2018, Aharish serves as a news anchor at Reshet 13, and was previously a morning anchor on a current-affairs show on its predecessor Channel 2, a presenter of the Evening Edition at i24news, a news presenter and reporter at Channel 10, a co-host at Radio 99, a late-night co-host on Channel 1, as well as a co-host on KAN 11.
+As of 2024, Aharish serves as a news anchor for Reshet 13.
+She was previously a morning anchor on a current-affairs show for its predecessor Channel 2, a presenter of the Evening Edition for i24NEWS, a news presenter and reporter for Channel 10, a co-host for Radio 99, a late-night co-host for Channel 1, as well as a co-host for Kan 11.

 Early life and education

-Aharish was born in Dimona, Israel, to an Arab-Muslim family.
-Her parents Maaruf and Salwa Aharish were originally from the city of Nazareth.
+Aharish was born in Nazareth, Israel, to an Arab Muslim family.
+Her parents Maaruf and Salwa Aharish were originally from the city.
+The family moved to Dimona, Israel, where Lucy grew up.
 She is the youngest of three daughters.
 Growing up, she was the only Arab student at her school.
 On Purim she dressed up as Queen Esther, and on Israeli Independence Day she wore blue and white.
 Later, in 2015, Aharish praised her former high school principal Meir Cohen (currently a Knesset member with the Yesh Atid party) for having fostered an uncompromising stance against racism.

-In the summer of 1987, a few months before she turned six years old, she was slightly injured when a Molotov cocktail was thrown at her family's car by Palestinian militants, while driving in the Gaza Strip.
+In the summer of 1987, a few months before she turned six years old, she was slightly injured while driving in the Gaza Strip by a Molotov cocktail thrown at her family's car by Palestinian militants.
+Her three-year old cousin suffered severe burns all over his body and was hospitalized for months.
+In an interview with the Times of Israel in 2015, she recounted how "growing up, I couldn't understand how someone could be that evil.

 During her adolescence, she says she was able to relate to right-wing voters: "I am an Arab who grew up among Moroccan Jews [in Israel].
 That's the worst.
 You learn the hard-core shticks; they have a very short fuse.
 I was a right-wing Muslim, a fan of Beitar (Jerusalem soccer club with nationalistic fans)."
 In 2009, she identified with the left.

-While at university, she drifted toward becoming a devout Muslim, although subsequently distanced herself from the religious life.
+While at university, she drifted toward becoming a devout Muslim, although subsequently distanced herself from religious life.
 The idea of pursuing a career in media developed after she moved to Jerusalem to study social sciences and theater at Hebrew University. "[O]n Highway 1 I saw Arabs being taken out of a van and made to face a wall, with rifles aimed at them.
 I felt that no human being deserves that, and then the penny dropped.
 But it's also impossible to ignore what the Palestinians are doing."
 After graduating from Hebrew University, she studied journalism at the Koteret school in Tel Aviv and then interned for a year and a half at a school in Germany.